Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Train for this one!
 While we did the entire route in five days, please consider making it six or more.
 In my writing, I have broken down our day three into two parts, a more sane approach as I understand it now.
 Our day three was a Herculean effort of almost 10 hours, with the last 20 kilometers of relentless downhill pounding.
 It was a very, very difficult day, for which I would not recommend.

 Unfortunately, sections of the route were not well-maintained.
 Many of the off-road trails were so overgrown when we walked it that I frequently used my hiking poles to move brush and thorny brambles out of my way as I walked.
 This would be interesting if you are walking just after, or during rain.
-The Camino is a fluid thing, so perhaps this will change in the near future.
+The Camino is a fluid thing, and over the years this has improved a bit.

 This photo below could be called "Where's Waldo?"
 (Rich).
 You can see the overgrowth on the trail.